pgEdge/spock/README.md

 Our second version is 3.1 (planned for GA in late Q3) and will include the following important enhancements:

 * Support for pg16
-* Supoort for near-zero downtime upgrades between pg15 & pg16
+* Support for near-zero downtime upgrades between pg15 & pg16
 * Better support for minimizing system interuption during switch-over and failover
 * Improved support for in-region shadow nodes (in different AZ's)